Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Conceptual Approach

-\subsubsection{Upper Bounds for “Blind” Forgery Attacks}
+\subsubsection{Upper Bounds for ``Blind'' Forgery Attacks}

-We now study upper bounds for the forgery success rates of a \emph{blind} adversary, who does not know if any two samples were generated using different keys.
-These attackers can attempt to average many watermarked samples (\eg, through distillation), as done in attacks by \citet{jovanovic2024watermarkstealing}, but using our multi-key watermark means that the attacker now has an equal probability of increasing the z-score of any detector.
-This \emph{key-symmetry} allows us to bound the attacker's success rate and notably, no amount of unlabelled training data can break this symmetry, so the bound is per attempted forgery and does \emph{not} depend on how many watermarked samples the attacker has observed. \begin{theorem}[Blind attacker] Let $\mathcal A$ be any (possibly adaptive) adversary with no knowledge of which key generated which training sample.
-Under Assumption~\ref{ass:model}\,\ref{ass:fpr}–\ref{ass:indep},
+We study a \emph{blind} adversary $\mathcal{A}$ that trains on mixtures of watermarked samples but does not know which key generated which sample.
+Symmetry implies that, for any fixed forged $x\leftarrow\mathcal{A}$, the indicators $\{Z_i(x)\}$ are exchangeable across keys.
+Under Assumption~\ref{ass:model}\,\ref{ass:fpr}–\ref{ass:indep0}, the worst case for our ``exactly one'' decision occurs when the marginals equal the null and are independent.
+Attackers can attempt to average many watermarked samples (\eg, through distillation), as done in attacks by \citet{jovanovic2024watermarkstealing}, but the attacker now has an equal probability of increasing the z-score of any detector.
+This \emph{key-symmetry} allows us to bound the attacker's success rate and no amount of unlabelled training data can break this symmetry, so the bound is per attempted forgery and does \emph{not} depend on how many watermarked samples the attacker has observed. \begin{theorem}[Blind attacker] Let $\mathcal A$ be any (possibly adaptive) adversary with no key labels.
+Assume the forged $x$ yields i.i.d.\ $Z_i(x)\sim\mathrm{Ber}(\alpha)$ across keys (null-like, exchangeable behavior).
+Then